jibsaramnim/gpd-pocket2-hackintosh/README.md

 ## What Works

 - Full hardware acceleration
-- Audio (for the time being you must choose between built-in OR external speakers...internal is fine as-is but you must delete voodoohda.kext for external sound to work)
+- Audio
 - Bluetooth
 - Battery reading and charging recognition
 - Both USB-A ports as-well as the USB-C port
 - Built-in microSD card reader
 - CPU Temperature and voltage/wattage reading (Confirmed with iStat Menus)
 - TouchScreen ( double click doesnt work and non-functional on mojave )
-- Internal Wi-Fi ( use the heliport app to join networks just like the built in wireless and use the instructions [here](https://support.apple.com/guide/mac-help/open-items-automatically-when-you-log-in-mh15189/mac) to autostart it if u would like...if u want to connect to your home internet automatically then u will need to edit the info.plist of the itlwm.kext with your ssid and password OR set your router to ssid "ssdt" with security key "zxyssdt112233")
+- Internal Wi-Fi
+- Sleep
+- Video Out including 4k

 ## What's not yet working

-- Sleep mode (likely related to display brightness configuration, wip)
-- Microphone
+- Microphone (needs testng)
+- Sound/brightness buttons

 ## What will never* work
 - eMMC built-in storage.
-You can only use an external USB drive/stick or microSD card to run macOS.
+You can only use an external USB drive/stick or microSD card to run macOS. (not true for newer ssd version)

 _* Not unless someone decides to make custom kexts for these, of course._